School feeding in low-income countries: Country involvement in school feeding programs

 According to the International Food Policy Research Institute, there are five stages of school feeding.
 The first stage includes school feeding programs that rely mostly on external funding and implementation, while the last stage includes school feeding programs that rely mostly on internal government funding and implementation.
 Countries that are within the first stage include Afghanistan and Sudan, where country governments are unable to lead school feeding programs.
 Countries that are within the fifth stage include Chile and India, which have functional, country-led school feeding programs.
-For example, the Government of Chile has provided a school feeding program for over 40 years through the La Junta Nacional de Auxilio Escolar y Becas (National Board of School Assistance and Scholarships) through a public-private partnership.
+For example, the Government of Chile has provided a school feeding program for over 40 years through the La Junta Nacional de Auxilio Escolar y Becas (National Board of School Aid and Scholarships) through a public-private partnership.
 This program involves technology that allows food to be centrally mass-produced and then distributed across the country.
 Additionally, the Government of India has supported school feeding programs since 2001, when the country recognized Indians' Constitutional Right to Food.
 Countries that are in the middle of the stages, such as Kenya and Ecuador may have some but not all of the governmental policies, financial capacities, or institutional capacities to operate school feeding programs without external funding or implementation.

 Involvement of the World Food Programme

 In terms of external funding and implementation, the United Nations World Food Programme (WFP) is the world's leading provider of school feeding program financial contributions and program development.
 WFP currently provides school feeding resources to an average of 22 million children in school, about half of whom are girls, across 70 countries.
-The total financial contribution for these programs is almost USD$500 million per year.
+The total financial contribution for these programs is almost US$500 million per year.
 Many governments work alongside WFP in school-feeding programs, though in countries where the government is non-functional or corrupt, WFP may work on its own or with other non-governmental organizations.
 The World Food Programme has estimated that US$3.2 billion is needed each year to feed the 66 million school-age children around the globe, an amount of US$50 per child.

 WFP has been working with governments around the world for over 45 years, but is shifting from a food aid organization to food assistance organization, working to move away from "individual, isolated projects to more strategic and comprehensive approaches".
 To foster government ownership of school meals, WFP has implemented eight quality standards that guide the design and implementation of sustainable school meal programs: